microchip-pic-avr-examples/atmega4809-noise-countermeasures-adc-mplab/README.md

 5. Press the make and program button to program the device.
 6. Open data visualizer to interact with the virtual comport over UART on the devkit.
 The baud rate is `19200`
 7. Follow Appendix A in [AN2551](#Related-Documentation) for step by step instructions on how to graph the samples
+    * Alternatively you can open the provided MPLAB Data Visualizer config `MPLAB_Data_Visualizer_Config_Noise_Countermesure.json` file.
+Make sure the correct COM port is selected when it's open.

 Filtered ADC values will be passed over the UART port, these can be parsed or graphed for a visual understanding of ADC value.